Chaos (cosmogony): Old Testament studies

-In Hawaiian folklore, a triad of deities known as the "Ku-Kaua-Kahi" (a.k.a.
-"Fundamental Supreme Unity") were said to have existed prior to and during Chaos ever since eternity, or put in Hawaiian terms, "mai ka po mai," meaning "from the time of night, darkness, Chaos."

-They eventually broke the surrounding Po ("night"), and light entered the universe.
-Next the group created three heavens for dwelling areas together with the Earth, Sun, Moon, stars, and assistant spirits.

 Gnosticism

 According to the Gnostic On the Origin of the World, Chaos was not the first thing to exist.
 When the nature of the immortal aeons was completed, Sophia desired something like the light which first existed to come into being.
 Her desire appears as a likeness with incomprehensible greatness that covers the heavenly universe, diminishing its inner darkness while a shadow appears on the outside which causes Chaos to be formed.
-From Chaos every deity including the Demiurge is born.
+From Chaos, every deity including the Demiurge is born.

-Alchemy and Hermeticism
+Hermeticism and alchemy

 The Greco-Roman tradition of prima materia, notably including the 5th- and 6th-century Orphic cosmogony, was merged with biblical notions (Tehom) in Christianity and inherited by alchemy and Renaissance magic.

 The cosmic egg of Orphism was taken as the raw material for the alchemical magnum opus in early Greek alchemy.
 The first stage of the process of producing the philosopher's stone, i.e., nigredo, was identified with chaos.
 Because of association with the Genesis creation narrative, where "the Spirit of God moved upon the face of the waters" (Gen. 1:2), Chaos was further identified with the classical element of Water.

 Ramon Llull (1232–1315) wrote a Liber Chaos, in which he identifies Chaos as the primal form or matter created by God.
 Swiss alchemist Paracelsus (1493–1541) uses chaos synonymously with "classical element" (because the primeval chaos is imagined as a formless congestion of all elements).
 Paracelsus thus identifies Earth as "the chaos of the gnomi", i.e., the element of the gnomes, through which these spirits move unobstructed as fish do through water, or birds through air.
 An alchemical treatise by Heinrich Khunrath, printed in Frankfurt in 1708, was entitled Chaos.
 The 1708 introduction states that the treatise was written in 1597 in Magdeburg, in the author's 23rd year of practicing alchemy.
-The treatise purports to quote Paracelsus on the point that "The light of the soul, by the will of the Triune God, made all earthly things appear from the primal Chaos."
+The treatise purports to quote Paracelsus on the point that "[t]he light of the soul, by the will of the Triune God, made all earthly things appear from the primal Chaos".
 Martin Ruland the Younger, in his 1612 Lexicon Alchemiae, states, "A crude mixture of matter or another name for Materia Prima is Chaos, as it is in the Beginning."

 The term gas in chemistry was coined by Dutch chemist Jan Baptist van Helmont in the 17th century directly based on the Paracelsian notion of chaos.
 The g in gas is due to the Dutch pronunciation of this letter as a spirant, also employed to pronounce Greek χ.